-In Alberta, there are a variety of fishing opportunities to meet the diversity of anglers and their desires.
+In Alberta, there are a variety of fishing opportunities to meet the needs of a diversity of anglers.
 Fisheries are managed with the needs of multiple stakeholders in mind, including Indigenous Peoples, recreational fishers and even some competitive fishing events.

 Albertans are engaged in deciding which management objective is set for a fishery (fishing regions in the province).
 In some cases where fish populations are depleted or at high risk for long-term sustainability, a recovery objective is set with appropriate actions, possibly even temporary fishing closures.

 The Alberta government is committed to open dialogue on fisheries management through the use of science-based information and involving Albertans in fisheries management decisions.